 St. Vincent Strambi opposed the Enlightenment as it was expressed in the political schemes of Napolean Bonaparte, who tried to subordinate religion to his own dreams of European domination.
-Vincent was a brave Italian bishop who resisted the emperor and then suffered for it.
+Vincent was a brave Italian bishop who resisted the emperor and suffered for it.
 Like him, the Bulgarian Bishop Eugene Bossilkov suffered and died under an oppressive Communist government in Bulgaria in the 20th century.

 Gabriel Possenti resisted the lure of the Enlightenment in the 19th century.
 As a young man, he chose religious life rather than the inflated promises of success that tempted so many of his contemporaries.

 Saints like Gemma, Isidore de Loor, Charles Houben seem to be people who fit St. Paul’s description of those called by God.
 They were not wise by human standards, they don’t have a lot of human power, they’re not of noble birth.
 They’re “the weak of the world God chooses to shame the strong.”
 (1 Corinthians 1, 23-28)